MariaDB/mariadb-docker/README.md

 If the changes are a number of distinct steps a commit per logical progression would be appreciated.

 It is preferred if you commit the changes to the major version directories generated by `update.sh` in a separate commit.
-This way if you need to rebase on the latest version this commit can be amended, and the code base is easy to read.
+This way if you need to rebase on the latest version this commit can be amended, and the code changes are easy to read and review.

 ### Bug Fixes